What does government furlough mean? How do you prepare you and your family for the loss of income on a furlough?

-Just so we're all on the same page — let's discuss what it means to be on furlough.
+Just so we're all on the same page — let's discuss what it means to be on government furlough, and a furlough vs. layoff.

 The plus side is you have mandatory time off under a furlough (yay!).
 The bad part is, you don't get paid for this time period, or your pay is reduced.